Foundations for a theory of complex matroids: From phirotopes to circuits to dual pairs

 \subsection{From phirotopes to circuit orientations}

-In this section we prove that the set $\Co_\phr$ of circuits induced by a phirotope $\phr$ satisfies the conditions of Definition~\ref{def:COM}.(2) for phased circuits.
-Conditions $(\Co 0)$ and $(\Co 1)$ are clear; \ifthenelse{\boolean{modular}}{we have to prove that (ME) holds in $\Co_\phr$, and as a stepping stone we prove the following ``special elimination'' property.}{we have to prove that (SE) and (ME) hold in $\Co_\phr$.}
+In this section we prove that the set $\Co_\phr$ of circuits induced by a phirotope $\phr$ satisfies the conditions of Definition~\ref{def:COM:circ} for phased circuits.
+Conditions $(\Co 0)$ and $(\Co 1)$ are clear; we have to prove that (ME) holds in $\Co_\phr$, and as a stepping stone we prove the following ``special elimination'' property.

 \begin{lemma}[SE] Let $\phr$ be a phirotope on the ground set $E$.
 For all $X,Y\in \Co_\phr$ and $e,f\in\supp(X)\cap\supp(Y)$ such that $X(e)=Y(e)$ and $X(f)\neq Y(f)$, there is $Z\in \Co$ with $f\in\supp(Z)\subseteq \supp(X) \cup \supp(Y)$. \end{lemma}